prime-run/togo/README.md

 ## License

-This project is licensed under the do what ever u want with it - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.